vimaec/vim/README.md

 Similarly the object model has its own semantic versioning scheme.

-# 3. VIM Object Model
+# 3. VIM Object Model Schema

 The object model refers to the schema of entity tables.
 This constitutes the name of each table, the name and type of each column in each table, and the relationship between tables (as specified by index columns).

-The VIM file format is independent of the object model,
+The VIM file format is independent of the object model.

+The current object model is documented here as a C# file: https://github.com/vimaec/vim/blob/master/object-model-v4.0.0.cs.

+The C# file describe the table as a set of objects.
+Compound types, for example say a field named `Location` of type `Vector3`, is represented as multiple columns in the table (e.g. `Location.X`, `Location.Y`, and `Location.Z`).

+The VIM C# API allows users to efficiently access data as tables and columns (as they are represented in memory and on-disk), or more conveniently as dynamically created objects as expressed in the C# object model file.

+# 4. Extending and Modifying VIM

+The VIM format allows for additional geometry attribute buffers, beyond the minimum required.
+Tools should be able to read and write additional buffers, even if there is no deeper understanding of the buffer.

+Software loading VIM files should be robust in the absence of tables and columns, never assuming any table or column is present.

+Additional tables and columns can be added as desired, and all software supporting VIM files should be able to read and write that data without loss.

-# 4. FAQ
+# 5. FAQ

 1. Why 64 Byte Alignment
     * Many Intel and AMD processors have 64 byte L1 cache lines.
 When data is aligned on cache lines it can benefit performance.